FREE METRO PASS

 - Affiliates click here for information on how to receive your subsidies

-3) Bring your Caltech ID to the parking office at 515 S. Wilson Ave.
+3) Bring your Caltech ID to the parking office at 515 S. Wilson Ave (click here for current office hours).
 You will be issued a sticker that is pre-loaded with your Free Metro Pass and affixes to your Caltech ID.

 Caltech Monthly Subisdies